divaprotocol/oracles/README.md

+# DIVA oracle data specifications

-# Version overview
+## Version overview
 |Last updated on|Key changes|Updated by|
 |:---|:---|:---|
 |9 February 2022| Additional information added |@Walodja1987|
 |_Upcoming_|_`expiryDate` will be renamed to `expiryTime`, `createdAt` will be added to subgraph_||

 # How to get started
 Scripts:
 1. `yarn install` to install dependencies
 1. `yarn compile` to compile contracts
 2. `yarn hardhat test` to run tests (includes compilation of contracts)
 3. `yarn hardhat test test/DIVAOracleTellor.test.js` to run the tests in `test/DIVAOracleTellor.test.js`

-# Settlement process in DIVA
+# Intro
-DIVA protocol expects one value input following pool expiration.
+Contingent pools created on DIVA expect one value input following expiration.
 The purpose of this specification is to describe how data providers can access the relevant data and interact with the protocol (e.g., to submit the final value).

 Refer to our [gitbook](https://app.gitbook.com/s/HZJ0AbZj1fc1i5a58eEE/oracles/oracles-in-diva) for more details about oracles and the settlement process in DIVA.

 # DIVA Queries
-Pool parameters are stored at the time of pool creation and can be queried in the following two ways:
+Pool parameters are stored within the DIVA smart contract at the time of pool creation and can be queried from two sources:
 1. DIVA smart contract via the `getPoolParameters` function
 1. DIVA subgraph

 ### DIVA smart contract
-Pool parameters can be queried from the smart contract by calling the following function using the `poolId` as argument:
+Pool parameters can be queried from the DIVA smart contract by calling the following function:
 ```s
 `getPoolParameters(uint256 poolId)`
 ```

-The `poolId` is a unique identifier, more precisely, an unsigned integer of type `uint256` that starts at 1 and increments by 1, that is assigned to each pool at pool creation.
+where `poolId` is a unique identifier of a pool (an integer that starts at 1 and increments by 1) that is assigned at pool creation.

 ABI:
 ```json